 Expository Literature Imaginative Literature What is being said in detail, and how?
+Rule 5: Come to terms with the author by interpreting his key words You must become acquainted with... the details of the incident and characterization What is being said in detail, and how?
 Answered when: you are able to discern the role the various characters play, and recount, in your own words, the key incidents and events in which they are involved.
-AR WS 2a AR Worksheet 2b Rule 5: Come to terms with the author by interpreting his key words You must become acquainted with... the details of the incident and characterization Rule 6: Grasp the author's leading propositions by dealing with his most important sentences You must become acquainted with... the author's imaginary world such that you are at home in it!
+Rule 6: Grasp the author's leading propositions by dealing with his most important sentences You must become acquainted with... the author's imaginary world such that you are at home in it!
 Find the connections in his world so that you can imagine it!
-Rule 7: Know the author's arguments, by finding them in, or constructing them out of, sequences of sentences.
+AR WS 2a Rule 7: Know the author's arguments, by finding them in, or constructing them out of, sequences of sentences.
 You must become acquainted with... the characters These 3 steps are ways to "become progressively more aware of the artistic achievement of an imaginative writer...that should enable you to enrich your pleasure by knowing intimately the sources of your delight.
-You will not only know what you like by also why you like it. " P212 Rule 8: Determine which of his problems the author has solved, and which he has not; and of the latter, decide which the author knew he had failed to solve.
+You will not only know what you like by also why you like it."
+P212 AR Worksheet 2b Rule 8: Determine which of his problems the author has solved, and which he has not; and of the latter, decide which the author knew he had failed to solve.
 We don't deal with problems in imaginative literature - hooray!